etay1/RateMyProfessor-WebScraper/README.md

 ```
 professor.printDetails();
 ```
-The above funtion will print out the following
+The above function will print out the following

 ```
 Daniel Rogers